rsdoiel/antenna/columns.md

 <li><a href="https://en.wikipedia.org/wiki/Nakba">Nakba</a>: &ldquo;During the foundational events of the Nakba in 1948, approximately half of Palestine&rsquo;s predominantly Arab population, or around 750,000 people, were expelled from their homes or made to flee through various violent means, at first by Zionist paramilitaries, and after the establishment of the State of Israel, by its military.
 Dozens of massacres targeted Palestinian Arabs and over 500 Arab-majority towns, villages, and urban neighborhoods were depopulated.
 Many of the settlements were either completely destroyed or repopulated by Jews and given new Hebrew names.
 Israel employed biological warfare against Palestinians by poisoning village wells.
 By the end of the war, 78% of the total land area of the former Mandatory Palestine was controlled by Israel.&rdquo;</li>
 </ul>

-<p>And there is more.
-I&rsquo;ve read a book by Alain Gresh.
-I&rsquo;ve read a book or two by Noam Chomsky.
+<p>Or read a book.
+I&rsquo;ve read a book by Alain Gresh on Israel and Palestine.
+I&rsquo;ve read a book or two by Noam Chomsky on Israel, Palestine. <a href="https://en.wikipedia.org/wiki/Le_Monde_diplomatique">Le Monde Diplomatique</a> writes about the situation on a regular basis.
 I&rsquo;ve been reading about Israel and Palestine for a while.
 I remember when 23-year-old American activist Rachel Corrie was run over by a bulldozer as she stood barring its way (<a href="2003-03-19_Israel">2003-03-19 Israel</a>).
-I wore T-shirts sold by <a href="https://electronicintifada.net/">The Electronic Initfada</a>.</p>

-<p>If I know one thing it&rsquo;s that the situation is very complicated, that human rights are violated every day, and that the response to the violation of human rights is not more violations of human rights.</p>
+I wore T-shirts sold by <a href="https://electronicintifada.net/">The Electronic Initfada</a>.
+If I know one thing it&rsquo;s that the situation is very complicated, that human rights are violated every day, and that the response to the violation of human rights is not more violations of human rights.</p>

 <p>All should go to court.</p>